By Brian Snyder

 Countless others in the region's backcountry have struggled for days without running water or sanitation, awaiting help from authorities.
 Some have been camping in tents with the belongings they were able to salvage.

-The state government is distributing ice, water and about 3 million ready-to-eat meals, according to Governor Rick Scott's office.
+The state government is distributing ice, water and about 3 million ready-to-eat meals, Governor Rick Scott's office said.

-(Reporting by Brian Snyder; Additional reporting by Terray Sylvester and Bernie Woodall in Florida, Steve Gorman in Los Angeles, Andrew Hay in New Mexico, Brendan O'Brien in Milwaukee, Jonathan Allen and Gabriella Borter in New York and David Shepardson in Washington; Writing by Alex Dobuzinskis; Editing by Lisa Shumaker, Rosalba O'Brien and James Dalgleish)
+(Additional reporting by Terray Sylvester and Bernie Woodall in Florida, Steve Gorman in Los Angeles, Andrew Hay in New Mexico, Brendan O'Brien in Milwaukee, Jonathan Allen and Gabriella Borter in New York and David Shepardson in Washington; Writing by Alex Dobuzinskis; Editing by Lisa Shumaker, Rosalba O'Brien, James Dalgleish and David Stamp)